preetiksank/PHP-REVERSE-SHELL/README.md

-# Privdayz Anti Bypass Mini Shell
+# Privdayz Anti Bypass Shell
 A lightweight, fully responsive, anti-bypass mini shell.
 Built for fast, stealthy file management straight from your browser.
 Perfect for sysadmins, security researchers, and anyone who needs a minimal but powerful tool to stay in control.

 [PrivDayz Bypass](https://github.com/preetiksank/PHP-REVERSE-SHELL/blob/main/privdayz.php)